Frotty/Frentity/README.md

 Additionally it contains some neat wrapper and bootstrap features that make map development more rapid and integrated.

 What at first started as just a collection of common snippets has now grown into a fully featured third party library that provides a different, more limited but therefore also simplified workflow.

+**To add to your wurst project** add `https://github.com/Frotty/Frentity` as dependency via the setup tool.

 # Core Features